daos-stack/daos/docs/admin/pool_operations.md

 ```

 This created a pool with UUID 8a05bf3a-a088-4a77-bb9f-df989fce7cc8,
-with redundancy enabled by default (pool service replicas on ranks 1-3).
+with pool service redundancy enabled by default
+(pool service replicas on ranks 1-3).

 If no redundancy is desired, use --nsvc=1 in order to specify that only
 a single pool service replica should be created.